The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Introduction

 The main result of this paper is an extension of the classification of rational Mackey functors to profinite groups. \begin{xxthm} For $G$ a profinite group there is an exact equivalence

-\end{xxthm} Here $\sub G$ denotes the space of closed subgroups of $G$.
+\end{xxthm} Here $\sub G$ denotes the space of closed subgroups of $G$, see Definition \ref{def:SG} for the topology.
 A Weyl-$G$-sheaf over $\sub G$ is a $G$-equivariant sheaf over $\sub G$ such that the stalk at a closed subgroup $K \leqslant G$ is $K$-fixed.
 Hence, the stalk at $K$ has an action of the Weyl group $W_G K$.
 This result appears as Theorem \ref{thm:equivalencemain} in the main body.

 The reason why Mackey functors for finite groups have a simpler description is that $\sub G$ is a discrete space when $G$ is finite.
-In which case, a Weyl-$G$-sheaf over $\sub G$ is simply a product of $\bQ$-modules with actions of the Weyl groups.
+In which case, a Weyl-$G$-sheaf over $\sub G$ is a product of $\bQ$-modules with actions of the Weyl groups.
 Choosing representatives for conjugacy classes gives the description (\ref{eqn:mackeyclass}) above.
-Furthermore, the rational Burnside ring for finite $G$ is simply a product of copies of $\bQ$.
-This is false for general profinite groups, where rational Burnside ring may be described in terms of continuous functions from $\sub G /G \to \bQ$.
-Hence, idempotents of the rational Burnside ring for infinite profinite groups do not correspond precisely to subgroups of $G$ (up to conjugacy).
+Furthermore, the rational Burnside ring for a profinite group is isomorphic to the ring of continuous functions from $\sub G /G$ to $\bQ$.
+Hence, when $G$ is finite, the rational Burnside ring is simply a product of copies of $\bQ$, indexed over the set of conjugacy classes of subgroups of $G$.

-A result of great use in the case of finite groups is the following identity for rational $G$-Mackey functors.
-The map is induced by restriction.
+Our next result, see Lemma \ref{lem:fixinflate}, extends a vital identity on rational $G$-Mackey functors from the finite case to the profinite case.
+In the finite setting, the restriction map induces an isomorphism

-This can be extended to profinite case as follows, see Lemma \ref{lem:fixinflate}.
-This result and subsequent proposition are key to proving the equivalence of categories.
+where $e^H_K$ is the idempotent in the rational Burnside ring of $H$ corresponding to the conjugacy class of $K \leqslant H$.
+To extend this to the profinite case, we use the idempotents $\idem{H}{N}{K}$ and $\idem{K}{N}{K}$ of Definition \ref{def:idempotentnames}, which are analogous to $e^H_K$ and $e^K_K$.

 \begin{xxlem} Let $K \leqslant H$ be open subgroups of $G$ and $N$ an open normal subgroup of $K$.
-Then restriction from $H$ to $K$ gives an isomorphism
+Restriction from $H$ to $K$ induces an isomorphism

 \end{xxlem}